tmecklem/realtime-web/slides/index.md

 <!--
 (Tim)

-We had a lot of fun building the slides for this talk, because we chose technologies that support the end-to-end user experience as part of the framework.
+I had a lot of fun building the slides for this talk, because we chose technologies that support the end-to-end user experience as part of the framework.

 Perhaps more interesting is that there isn't a single line of javascript that we wrote to support any of this real-time behavior.